truenas/documentation/content/Solutions/Optimizations/Networking.md

 ### Network Testing

-Use [iperf3](https://software.es.net/iperf/index.html) to test the max bandwith between the TrueNAS system and a client computer. iperf comes installed in TrueNAS CORE and SCALE.
+Use [iperf3](https://software.es.net/iperf/index.html) to test the max bandwidth between the TrueNAS system and a client computer. iperf comes installed in TrueNAS CORE and SCALE.
 Before you begin, check the client computer and install iperf if needed.